-Each Ricoh Theta is behind an interface provided by the Raspberry Pi.
-The Raspberry Pi is able to receive commands from the local server and in turn sends commands to the Ricoh Theta.
-The Raspberry Pi will run the Ffmpeg library (transcoding software) which streams videos to youtube as well as archive to a given path.
-The server in the zoo will handle communication coming from the web application for managing webcams or accessing archives.
+Each 360° camera is behind an interface provided by the Raspberry Pi.
+Each Raspberry Pi will have its own websocket channel that it is subscribed to, where the backend can trigger events on, which in turn the Raspberry Pi will send the command related to that event to the 360° camera.
+The Raspberry Pi will run the FFmpeg library (transcoding software) which streams videos to youtube as well as archive to a given path.